How to Bring More Natural Light into your Home

 Rooflights and Bifold doors work together to add light to this kitchen

-During the Summer months our homes are flooded with natural light which is beneficial to not only our homes; but also has a positive effect on our overall health and well-being.
+During the Summer months, our homes are flooded with natural light which is beneficial not only to our homes; but also has a positive effect on our overall health and well-being.
 However, come the winter months when it turns dark and dreary; unfortunately, our homes (and often our moods) can go the same way.
-Here are some different options for increasing the natural light into your home.
-Roof Lanterns Roof lanterns not only fill a space with natural daylight, but also add a focal point and height to the interior of a room.
-They work particularly well in new kitchens, sun rooms and garden rooms.
-Building Tectonics were asked by a client to design a very airy space to connect their house with their garden and the end result was this stunning garden room.
+Here are some different options for increasing the natural light in your home.
+Roof Lanterns Roof lanterns not only fill a space with natural daylight but also add a focal point and height to the interior of a room.
+They work particularly well in new kitchens, sunrooms and garden rooms.
+Building Tectonics was asked by a client to design a very airy space to connect their house with their garden and the end result was this stunning garden room.
 Although it has plenty of glass it still has the feel of a solid structure, unlike a conservatory.

 Garden Room with Roof Lantern

 Rooflights A popular choice for loft conversions – rooflights (or skylights as they are also called) can make a significant difference to the overall light in your home.
 They can be placed above a staircase, in a bedroom or bathroom or in a living or dining space (maybe over a kitchen island).
 They will bring in twice the amount of light of the average window and are also perfect for rooms where side glazing is not possible or you want to maintain maximum wall space.
 Rooflights come in a wide choice of designs and sizes with the main manufacturer being ‘Velux’ and are angled towards the sky allowing considerable light into a room.
 They work well in open-plan kitchen/living areas as they let so much light in alongside French doors or bifold doors.
 Many ‘Velux’ windows now offer built-in blinds and remote-controlled openings and some even allow the glazing to slide right back for a real ‘open air’ feel.